 A member of our governing body (usually the Chair) is nominated to be responsible for liaising with Birmingham Children's Trust in the event of allegations of abuse being made against the Headteacher.

-The Nominated Governor will liaise with the Headteacher and the DSL to produce a
+safeguarding & child protection and their The Nominated Governor will liaise with the Headteacher and the DSL to produce a report at least annually for governors and ensure the annual Section 175 safeguarding selfassessment is completed and submitted on time.